aleutcss/generic.shared/README.md

 # Shared

-The inuitcss `shared` module contains several high-level rulesets which apply a consistent, shared declaration (typically `margin`s) across a number of elements.
+The aleutcss `shared` module contains several high-level rulesets which apply a consistent, shared declaration (typically `margin`s) across a number of elements.